mevcaus/JavaDropbox/README.md

     -   Download entire folders, which are automatically zipped on-the-fly.
 -   **Uploads:** Easily add files by dragging them into the browser or using a traditional file selector.
 -   **Configurable Directory:** Serve files from the default `JDB` subfolder or specify any directory on your system via a command-line argument.
+-   **Springboot Security:** Authentication to restrict access to the file management interface.

 ##  Tech Stack

 -   **Backend:**
     -   Java 21+
     -   Spring Boot 3+ (Spring Web)
+    -   Thymeleaf
+    -   Spring Security
 -   **Frontend:**
     -   HTML5
     -   CSS3